 National data, broken out into 36 month, 48 month and 60 month series of averages are available at low cost, including historical information.
 Please call for more information.
-Six-month graphs of these average auto loan rates can be found on our Statistical Release page.
+Six-month graphs of national average auto loan rates can be found on our Statistical Release page.

 Lending institutions and other market professionals can buy this data for their own use.

-Fed Trimmed short-term rates, and has kept them low... auto borrowers see some benefit.
+Fed trimmed short-term rates, and has kept them low... auto borrowers see some benefit.

 It's a common misconception that Fed moves have a lockstep effect on other kinds of loan rates.
 Short-term loan rates are affected by a lower Federal Funds rate to a degree, but most of these loans are largely still funded by locally-gathered deposits; those local deposits -- in the form of CDs, Passbooks and other time deposits -- are the lender's "cost of obtaining funds".

 Those "cost of obtaining funds" (aka 'cost of funds') represent the interest rates paid to you for allowing your deposited money to be used by the lender.
 Now, lenders need to attract your deposit money, so they compete against other lenders by paying as high a rate as needed to attract you and still lend it out profitably.
-However, paying high rates for deposits means that the lender must charge higher rates for loans in order to preserve profitablity... and if the rates are too high, you'll borrow somewhere else, and they'll make no profits at all.
+However, paying high rates for deposits means that the lender must charge higher rates for loans in order to preserve profitability... and if the rates are too high, you'll borrow somewhere else, and they'll make no profits at all.

 New Auto Loan Averages